uk-gov-mirror/UKHomeOffice.hocs-ukvi-complaint-schema/README.md

-# hocs-case-creation
+# hocs-ukvi-complaint-schema
-Home Office service for the creating of cases
+The JSON schema for the UKVI Complaints Management complaint schema.
+Contains the schems, examples and validation tests.